kreativ-anders/kirby-userkit/README.md

 - Logout
 - User

-> Last Login have been removed since hooks make the life more difficult.
+> Last Login have been removed since hooks make life more difficult.

-The user will be logged in even the account is not activated by email!
+The user will be logged in even the account is not activated by email yet!
 You can check `$kirby->user()->emailActivation()` for disabling certain features, pages etc.

 To change the email template go to `templates\email\account-activation.*.php`.

+In case the user changes the email adress teh activation status is set to `false`and another email will be sent.

 ### Kirby CMS Licence
 **Kirby CMS requires a dedicated licence:**